ToniMacaroni/ComputerInterface/README.md

 https://github.com/ToniMacaroni/ComputerInterface/tree/main/ComputerInterface/Views

 ## Adding Views
-Computer Interface works with "Views" (classes that inherit ComputerView or IComputerView).
-You navigate through the computer by specifying the type of your view.
+Computer Interface works with "Views" which are classes that inherit either ComputerView or IComputerView.
+You wont need any additional code for Instantiation/Injection/Caching the view into the mod, since the mod does all of it for you with Zenject.
-The instantiation / injection / Caching is handled by Computer Interface itself.
-As stated you can normally ask for bound types in your views via zenject.

-In your view you can for example navigate (go back, go to main menu, go to a specific view)
-and check for key presses (by overriding OnKeyPressed).
+In your view you can navigate through other views such as the main view, a specific view, and even the previous view.
+You can also check for different key presses with the ``OnKeyPressed`` method.
 All keys are wrapped by an EKeyboardKey enum to easier handle keys.

 An example view may look like this: